Full coverage of President Joe Biden's first press conference from the White House on his 64th day since taking office.

 : Crediting the ARP for improvements in job growth, when even without the fiscal stimulus, employment was projected to grow significantly in 2021.[1]

-: minimizationsee definition - characterizing something that you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
+: minimizationsee definition - portraying something you don't want to address as trivial or insignificant, to divert attention from it and onto matters deemed more important.

 : baseless claimsee definition - a bold statement that is presented as accepted or established fact, with no discernable evidence to support the claim.